lunchboxer/spelling-master/src/lib/level3-glossary.md

 : With little or no noise.
 "I read quietly in the library."

 quotation
 : Repeat of spoken or written words.
-"That's a quotation from Shakespeare."
+"That’s a quotation from Shakespeare."

 quotient
 : Result of dividing one number by another.
 "10 divided by 5 equals a quotient of 2."